Dukatarina/shiro-springboot/README.md

 # shiro-springboot
-a shiro demo
-thymeleaf jpa mysql
+a shiro demo with thymeleaf jpa mysql